The Diplomat Hotel Restaurant and Spa

 Our Inspector's view

-This Victorian mansion, set in mature grounds, has been extended over the years to provide a comfortable and relaxing hotel.
+The Diplomat Hotel is a Victorian mansion, set in mature grounds, that's been extended over the years to provide a comfortable and relaxing hotel.
 The well-appointed bedrooms are located in the main house and there is also a wing of equally comfortable modern rooms.
 Public areas include Trubshaw's Restaurant, a large function suite and a modern leisure centre.

 Features